wp-plugins/quietly/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Custom embed settings are now saved via the Quietly API instead of stored as lengthy URL parameters.
+* Quick embeds (non customized) now default to the user's last known saved embed settings.
+* Added additional final slide customization options to publishing options screen.

 = 1.3.6 =
-* Fix list insert model broken when adding or editing a custom post type.
+* Fixed list insert model broken when adding or editing a custom post type.

 = 1.3.5 =
-* Fix error when inserting an embed in Text mode before opening the Visual post editor.
+* Fixed error when inserting an embed in Text mode before opening the Visual post editor.

 = 1.3.4 =
-* Fix list embed description not showing in excerpts in posts with an embed only.
+* Fixed list embed description not showing in excerpts in posts with an embed only.
-* Fix embed not inserting in post editor when switching from Text to Visual mode or vice-versa.
+* Fixed embed not inserting in post editor when switching from Text to Visual mode or vice-versa.

 = 1.3.3 =
 * Remember last settings when inserting an embed.